 Wills and trusts are two of the most commonly used estate planning documents, forming the foundation of most estate plans.
 While both documents are legal vehicles designed to distribute your assets to your loved ones upon your death, how they work is quite different.

-From when they take effect and the property they cover to how they are administered, wills and trusts have some key differences that you need to consider when creating your estate plan.
+Wills and trusts have some key differences that you need to consider when creating your estate plan.
 That said, when comparing the two documents, you won’t necessarily be choosing between one or the other—most plans include both.

 To determine the right solution for your family, you should meet with us for a Family Planning Session.
 We will educate and guide you so that you feel confident that you’ve chosen the right planning tools at the right fees for yourself and the people you love.